miguelriosoliveira/my-setup/vscode.md

     "editor.tabSize": 2,
     // Format a file on save.
 A formatter must be available, the file must not be auto-saved, and editor must not be shutting down.
     "editor.formatOnSave": true,
     /*
+    JAVASCRIPT
+    */
+    // Enable/disable 'experimentalDecorators' for JavaScript files that are not part of a project.
+Existing jsconfig.json or tsconfig.json files override this setting.
+Requires TypeScript >=2.3.1.
+    "javascript.implicitProjectConfig.experimentalDecorators": true,
+    /*
     TERMINAL
     */